schmaustech/assisted-installer-pxe-blog/README.md

 d1e0c4b8-6f70-8d5b-93a3-706754ee2ee9   kni21     true       master   Done
 ~~~

-We can also confirm the cluster is available by checking the managedcluster list on the hub cluster:
+We can also confirm the spoke cluster is available by checking the managedcluster list on the hub cluster:

 ~~~bash
 $ oc get managedcluster